Looking for fence decorating ideas for your front garden, backyard or even patio space? Then you've landed on the right page.

 3. Turn your fence into a vertical garden

 Turn a simple garden fence into a living wall.
-Springing up over vertical surfaces everywhere, green walls keep buildings cool, improve air quality, reduce noise and are a magnet for wildlife.
+Springing up over vertical surfaces everywhere, green living wall ideas can keep buildings cool, improve air quality, reduce noise and act as a magnet for wildlife.
 It's a no-brainer.

 4. Paint a picket fence